 Scientists believe that the Suba Lyuk cave has been inhabited by Neanderthaler in different eras and by different cave settlers.
 It was even inhabited in the 20th century by an outlaw named Lukacs Suba after whom the cave was named eventually.

-Suba Lyuk museum is located next to the parking lot.
-You can choose whether to visit it before or after visiting the stone age cave.
+The museum is located next to the parking lot.
+You can choose whether to visit it before or after the hike.
 We decided to visit the museum after the cave visit since it only opens at 10 AM.

 We wanted to visit the cave without other spectators, so we hiked up there pretty early.